jackperlo/csv-analyzer/README.md

 ### Prerequisites

 - Node.js installed on your system.
-- The `csv-parser` package installed.
+- The npm packages installed.
 You can install it by running:

   ```bash
   npm i